What multiple of EBITDA should I apply to get the value of my business?

 In this section, we will take a look at some examples of companies that have sold for multiples of EBITDA.

-These examples can help to provide an understanding of what kind of returns one might expect when selling their own business.
+These examples can help provide insight into the types of returns one might expect when selling one’s own business.
 So, let’s get started!

-From technology giants such as Apple and Microsoft to smaller startups like Cloudflare and Apptopia, companies have sold for multiples of EBITDA ranging from 3 to 6 times.
-This range is often used by buyers and sellers in negotiations to reach a fair price that is mutually beneficial.
+From technology giants such as Apple and Microsoft to smaller startups like Cloudflare and Apptopia, companies have sold for multiples of EBITDA ranging from 3 to 6 times their EBITDA.

-In addition, some companies have even gone as high as 10 or 12 times their EBITDA depending on their size and industry.
-Ultimately, the sale price of a business will depend on many factors, but understanding the multiple of EBITDA provides a starting point in negotiations.
+In addition, some companies have even gone as high as 10 or 12 times their EBITDA, depending on their size and industry.
+Ultimately, the sale price of a business will depend on many factors; however, understanding the multiple of EBITDA provides a starting point for negotiations.

-A few years ago, a software company called BlackLine was acquired for an EBITDA multiple of 11.4x, while the gaming company Zynga was acquired at 8.5x EBITDA.
+A few years ago, a software company called BlackLine was acquired at an EBITDA multiple of 11.4x, while the gaming company Zynga was acquired at an EBITDA multiple of 8.5x.

 For example, in the technology space, Uber Technologies Inc. sold its autonomous-driving unit to Aurora Innovation Inc. for a multiple of 5.7x EBITDA.

-In the retail space, Burlington Stores Inc. acquired JCPenney’s intellectual property assets for a multiple of 4x EBITDA, and Bed Bath & Beyond acquired BuyBuy Baby’s outstanding shares for 3x EBITDA.
+In the retail space, Burlington Stores Inc. acquired JCPenney’s intellectual property assets for a multiple of four times EBITDA, and Bed Bath & Beyond acquired BuyBuy Baby’s outstanding shares for three times EBITDA.

 In the healthcare sector, McKesson Corporation purchased CoverMyMeds LLC at an EBITDA multiple of 6.6x

-Also, in the media sector, Houghton Mifflin Harcourt Publishing Co. acquired School Specialty Inc.’s educational resources business for 7.7x EBITDA.
-These are just a few recent examples of transactions that took place in California at a multiple of EBITDA.
+Additionally, in the media sector, Houghton Mifflin Harcourt Publishing Co. acquired School Specialty Inc.’s educational resources business for 7.7 times EBITDA.

-A notable healthcare services company in California called Haemonetics was purchased for 10.2x EBITDA and a transportation logistics provider named TTSI sold for 13.3x EBITDA.
+A notable healthcare services company in California, Haemonetics, was acquired for 10.2 times EBITDA, and a transportation logistics provider, TTSI, was sold for 13.3 times EBITDA.

 In the restaurant industry, California Pizza Kitchen sold out to Golden Gate Capital in a deal valued at 13x EBITDA.